A five-year plan, launched October 2016

 A living document

 The Ford School's DE&I strategic plan is a living document.
-We currently engage in multiple efforts to promote diversity, equity, and inclusion; we'l continue these efforts in fiscal year 2017, while also reviewing and developing new means of evaluating them as appropriate.
-After Year 1 of the Plan, we will review the success of these continuing actions along with the new ones we have proposed in this plan, and prioritize our efforts accordingly.
+We currently engage in multiple efforts to promote diversity, equity, and inclusion; we'l continue these efforts in fiscal year 2018, while also reviewing and developing new means of evaluating them as appropriate.
+After each year Plan, we will review the success of these continuing actions along with the new ones we have proposed in this plan, and prioritize our efforts accordingly.

 Read full details here on the Ford School’s yearlong strategic planning process.